Incorporation

 2. Send a copy of your audited annual financial statements to the P&C Federation within one month of your annual general meeting.

 No. Only organisations incorporated under the Associations Incorporation Act 2009 register with NSW Fair Trading.
 P&C Associations incorporated under the Parents and Citizens Associations Incorporation Act 1976 have no affiliation with NSW Fair Trading.
-You are not required to send any material to NSW Fair Trading.

 No. Only organisations registered with NSW Fair Trading receive an incorporation number.
 As a P&C Association, you will receive a copy of the Government Gazette as well as a Certificate of Incorporation from P&C Federation.